The list of ‘must-have’ website engagement tools is seemingly never-ending. How do you know which tools are right for you?

 To make sure your website is as engaging as possible, you need to examine where your strategies are going right and wrong.
 The best way to do this is by analysing your website’s data.
 The below tools can help you get started.

-Analytic software is one of the most useful website engagement tools to have in your arsenal.
+Website analytics software is one of the most useful website engagement tools to have in your arsenal.

 By enabling you to measure a variety of metrics such as bounce rate and session duration, you can analyse your traffic to see how well you maintain customer attention.